CONTEMPORARY VERNACULAR DESIGN

 Publisher: RIBA Publishing

-Why not listen to Clare talking about various responses by small developers in the UK and abroad to the challenges of creating modern communities through better housing design on this podcast.
+Listen to Clare talking about various responses by small developers in the UK and abroad to the challenges of creating modern communities through better housing design on this podcast.

 UK housing - can we be proud, really?